Bearle/django-private-chat/README.rst

 Documentation
 -------------

-The full documentation will be (soon) at https://django-private-chat.readthedocs.io , for now just check the docstrings =)
+The full documentation is (finally) at  https://django-private-chat.readthedocs.io .
+You can also check the docstrings & this readme.

 Example project
 ---------------